bevry/base/README.md

 ## History

 > As of December 2014, the commit history is now the release history for this project.
-> Version numbers has been abdoned and dates inside the files should now be used instead.
+> Version numbers has been abandoned and dates inside the files should now be used instead.

 - v1.3.23 October 11, 2014
 	- `.travis.yml` restrict npm update to v1 to try and help node v0.8 issues